jonathan-odonnell/milestone-project-3/testing.md

     1. Verify that the add product page appears with the product details section displayed and looks good at all screen widths.
         - Outcome: Pass

-    2. Verify that if the user hasn't entered a value of the correct type in each field, when the next button is clicked the product details section is not hidden, the product details section is not shown, and the invalid input error message appears on the relevant field.
+    2. Verify that if the user hasn't entered a value of the correct type in each field, when the next button is clicked the product details section is not hidden, the product details section is not shown and the invalid input error message appears on the relevant field.
         - Outcome: Pass

     3. Verify that if the user hasn entered a value of the correct type in each field, when the next button is clicked the product details section is hidden and the product features section is shown.